 The country’s opposition parties accused the current Nicolas Maduro administration of ruining democracy.
 The accusations came after Maduro stripped three opposition parties of their rights to take part in the presidential election next year.
 In October, the Maduro-backed Socialist Party won the country’s regional poll, gaining votes from 18 out of 23 governorships.

 The ruling party’s win was such a surprise as the government is struggling to overcome the prolonged economic crisis that has forced many residents to seek a better life abroad.
 Venezuelans have to rely on Chinese counterfeit goods to fulfill their needs as the inflation rate has reached 7,000 percent in the last six months.

 Thousands of Venezuelans are turning to virtual currency bitcoin to survive.
 They convert their bolivar currency to bitcoin to pay their daily expenses and to pay larger expenses from medical bills to a holiday plans.

 Venezuela, once an oil-rich nation, is teetering on the brink of collapse.
 Food and gasoline are in a severe shortage.
 Some people even cut and sell their hair to buy food.

 What is happening in Venezuela?
 It’s the economy…

-It’s stunning that the situation in Venezuela is turning into a disaster, as the country was formerly the wealthiest economy in South America.
-After the passing of then-president Hugo Chavez in 2013, whose his pro-people welfare programs garnered worship by fanatical supporters, the economy turned worse.
+The disastrous situation in Venezuela is stunning considering the country was formerly the wealthiest economy in South America.
+After the passing of President Hugo Chavez in 2013, whose pro-people welfare programs garnered worship by fanatical supporters, the economy plunged.

 The opposition accused the socialist Chavez party of being corrupt and authoritarian.
 While the Chavistas, the followers of Chavez, blamed the opposition for being backed by Western media and the U.S.